dotnet/runtime/docs/design/datacontracts/datacontracts_design.md

 The Data Contract Descriptor has a set of records of the following forms.

+### Data descriptor

+The data descriptor is a logical entity that defines the layout of certain types relevant to one or more algorithmic contracts, as well as global values known to the target runtime that may be relevant to one or more algorithmic contracts.

+More details are provided in the [data descriptor spec](./data_descriptor.md).
+We highlight some important aspects below:

+#### Baseline data descriptor identifier

+An optional string identifying a well-known record of global values and data structure layouts.
+The identifier is an arbitrary string, that could be used, for example to tag a collection of globals and data structure layouts present in a particular release of a .NET runtime for a certain architecture (for example `net9.0-rc1/Release/linux-arm64`).
+Global values and data structure layouts present in the data contract descriptor take precedence over the baseline contract.
+This way variant builds can be specified as a delta over a baseline.
+For example, debug builds of CoreCLR that include additional fields in a `MethodTable` data structure could be based on the Release data descriptor augmented with new `MethodTable` and other structure descriptors.

+It is not a requirement that the baseline is chosen so that additional "delta" is the smallest possible size, although for practical purposes that may be desired.

+Data descriptors are registered as "well known" by checking them into the main branch of `dotnet/runtime` in the `docs/design/datacontracts/data/` directory in a format to be specified later.
+The relative path name (with `/` as the path separator, if any) of the descriptor without any extension is the identifier.  (for example:
+`/docs/design/datacontracts/data/net9.0-rc1/Release/linux-arm64.json` is the filename for the data descriptor with identifier `net9.0-rc1/Release/linux-arm64`)

-### Global Values
+#### Global Values
 Global values which can be of types (int8, uint8, int16, uint16, int32, uint32, int64, uint64, pointer, nint, nuint, string)
 All global values have a string describing their name, and a value of one of the above types.

+For instance, we will likely have a `TargetPointerSize` global value represented in a data descriptor.

+#### Data Structure Layout
+Each data structure layout has a name for the type, followed by a list of fields.
+These fields can be of primitive types (int8, uint8, int16, uint16, int32, uint32, int64, uint64, nint, nuint, pointer) or of another named data structure type.
+Each field descriptor provides the offset of the field, the name of the field, and the type of the field.

+Data structures may have a determinate size, specified in the descriptor, or an indeterminate size.
+Determinate sizes are used by contracts for pointer arithmetic such as for iterating over arrays.
+The determinate size of a structure may be larger than the sum of the sizes of the fields specified in the data descriptor (that is, the data descriptor does not include every field and may not include padding bytes).

 ### Compatible Contract

 Each compatible contract is described by a string naming the contract, and a uint32 version.
 It is an ERROR if multiple versions of a contract are specified in the contract descriptor.

-### Data Structure Layout
-Each data structure layout has a name for the type, followed by a list of fields.
-These fields can be of primitive types (int8, uint8, int16, uint16, int32, uint32, int64, uint64, nint, nuint, pointer) or of another named data structure type.
-Each field descriptor provides the offset of the field, the name of the field, and the type of the field.

 ## Versioning of contracts
 Contracts are described an integer version number.
 A higher version number is not more recent, it just means different.
 In order to avoid conflicts, all contracts should be documented in the main branch of the dotnet repository with a version number which does not conflict with any other.
 It is expected that every version of every contract describes the same functionality/data layout/set of global values.